-Tracking Limits
+Tracking Connection Limits

-Because connection and transaction limiting involves queuing, requests can time out.
-Use the Current Activity graph to track the number of requests queued and the number of request that time out while queued:
+Because connection limiting involves queuing, it is possible that connections will time out.
+The current activity graph can be used to track the number of connections queued and the number of connections that time out while queued:

 - 1. Navigate to Activity > Current Activity. - 2.
 Click the Change data button. - 3.
 Un-tick any boxes that are currently ticked. - 4.
 Expand the Pools branch of the Values tree. - 5.
-Tick the boxes that correspond to ConnsQueued and QueueTimeouts. - 6.
-If you want to also check that request limiting is working, expand the Nodes branch of the Values tree. - 7.
+Tick the boxes that correspond to ConnsQueued and QueueTimeouts.

+- 6. If you want to also check that the connection limiting is working, expand the Nodes branch of the Values tree - 7.
 Tick the CurrentConn box. - 8.
 Scroll to the bottom of the page. - 9.
-In the New Settings field, enter a name for your new chart (for example, Request Limits). - 10.
+In the New Settings field, enter a name for your new chart (for example, Connection Limits). - 10.
 Click the radio button next to New Settings. - 11.
 Click Apply.

-Testing Configured Limits
+Testing Connection Limits

-The "zeusbench" utility can be used to check whether or not the limits you have configured are working properly.
-The zeusbench utility can be found in \$zeushome/admin/bin.
+The "zeusbench" utility can be used to check whether or not the connection limits you have configured are working properly.
+The zeusbench utility can be found in \$ZEUSHOME/admin/bin.
 Running zeusbench in concurrency mode should be able to generate enough traffic to exhaust the free connections to your back-end nodes.
 If (for example) you have a pool of 2 nodes and you have configured a limit of 10 connections per node, the following zeusbench command should cause connections to be queued: